sishenyuan/NDNC-Net/README.md

 # Methods-pipeline

 The methods for generating the dataset for the NRNet model, the specific working principles and the evaluation of the model's image restoration capabilities can all be found in the paper.
-The working principles of the NRNet model are illustrated in the diagram below.
+The dataset generation method and the working principles of the NRNet model are illustrated in the diagram below.